nmichel/bloom/README.md

 </code></pre>
 By providing a decent inheritance mechanism, _bloom_ also speeds up routing specialization by reducing it to inheritances and method overloading.

-_bloom_ is lot of FUN, in writing it, in playing with it ... in applying it to real world telecommunication software.
+_bloom_ is a lot of FUN, in writing it, in playing with it ... in applying it to real world telecommunication software.
 I hope you will enjoy it.

 ## Running examples